 \section{Introduction}

-Launched in 1993 by the CBOE, the VIX has become one of the most widely followed volatility index.
+Launched in 1993 by the CBOE, the VIX has become one of the most widely followed volatility indexes.
 It represents an estimation of the S\&P 500 index (SPX) expected volatility over a one-month period.
 More precisely, the VIX is calculated by aggregating weighted prices of SPX puts and calls over a wide range of strikes and maturities \cite{cboe}.
 By construction, the VIX expresses an interpolation between several points of the SPX implied volatility term structure.
-Thus, the task of modeling and pricing VIX options for a given maturity $T$ naturally requires some consistency with SPX options maturing up to one month ahead of $T$.
-Furthermore, computing the implied volatility of VIX options using Black’s formula requires VIX futures that also need to be priced consistently.
+Thus, the modeling and pricing of VIX options for a given maturity $T$ naturally requires some consistency with SPX options maturing up to one month ahead of $T$.
+Furthermore, computing the implied volatility of VIX options using Black’s formula requires VIX Futures that also need to be priced consistently.

-By joint SPX--VIX calibration problem, we mean the calibration of a model across several maturities to European call and put options on SPX and VIX together with VIX futures.
+By joint SPX \& VIX calibration problem, we mean the calibration of a model across several maturities to European call and put options on SPX \& VIX together with VIX Futures.